aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/tasks/working-with-importdata-task/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Task/PostRunTask) defines a publicly accessible programming interface that enables direct REST interactions from a web browser.

-You can use the **cURL** command‑line tool to call Aspose.Cells Cloud services.
+You can use the **cURL** command-line tool to call Aspose.Cells Cloud services.
 The example below shows how to execute an **ImportData** task with a properly formatted JSON payload.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}